luyadev/luya.io/docs/guide/ngrest/model.md

 }
 ```

-When using an angular service injection, make sure to use strict di which is required since LUYA admin module version 1.2.
+When using an AngularJS service injection, make sure to use Strict DI which is required since LUYA admin module version 1.2.

 ## CRUD Relation Tabs